holgerbrandl/kalasim/docs/userguide/docs/index.md

 ---

-!!! tip "Meet kalasim at the WSC22"
+!!! tip "Meet kalasim at KotlinConf"
-    Meet our team at the [Winter Simulation Conference 2022](https://meetings.informs.org/wordpress/wsc2022/) in Singapore!
-We will be there joining the simulation community for great week of discussion, processing modelling & analytics.
-Read the full [announcement](articles/2022-11-25-kalasim-at-wsc22.md).
+    Meet our team at the [KotlinConf](https://kotlinconf.com/speakers/384596a7-b0ab-4484-8f1b-98d0dcae22b0) in Amsterdam!
+We will be there together with other technology leads from cloud, mobile & data-science for a great week of discussion and knowledge sharing.
+Our talk  about "Make more money by modeling and optimizing your business processes with Kotlin" will be available as stream after the conference in case you can't make it.

 ---

 ## Core Features